-20 of the Best Areas of Natural Beauty to Visit Across the UK
+20 of the Best Areas of Natural Beauty to Visit Across the UK in 2021

-From ancient woodlands and sweeping downs to idyllic villages and dramatic coastlines, Areas of Natural Beauty (AONB) are areas designated for conservation in recognition of their national importance and natural beauty.
+From ancient woodlands and sweeping downs to idyllic villages and dramatic coastlines, Areas of Natural Beauty are areas designated for conservation in recognition of their national importance and natural beauty.
 Found in some of the most stunningly scenic parts of England, Wales and Northern Ireland, AONBs boast some of the best countryside for walking, cycling, horse-riding and wildlife-watching.